waseem999/React-Node-Express-starter/README.md

 # React App
-This is a basic skeleton for a react app.
+This is a basic skeleton for a react/node/express/SQL app.